ColoradoSchoolOfMines/wii-track/docs/design.rst

    inventory items within 4kg of the measurement.
 (We could be much more intelligent about this measurement, but for the hackathon, we just hardcoded it.)
 3. Calculate a confidence that the item on the scale is indeed that object.
 We used a very simple metric for this: the value of the PMF of a normal distribution centered around the expected weight, :math:`x` from the database with a standard deviation :math:`d` also stored in the database.
-The hight of a normal distribution is not 1, so we had to multiply ba a factor (:math:`1/k`) to convert it to a percentage.
+The height of a normal distribution is not 1, so we had to multiply ba a factor (:math:`1/k`) to convert it to a percentage.

    .. image:: img/confidence-interval.png